reactjs/react-lifecycles-compat/README.md

 React version 17 will deprecate several of the class component API lifecycles: `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate`.
 (Read the [Update on Async rendering blog post](https://deploy-preview-596--reactjs.netlify.com/blog/2018/03/15/update-on-async-rendering.html) to learn more about why.)
 A couple of new lifecycles are also being added to better support [async rendering mode](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html).

 Typically, this type of change would require third party libraries to release a new major version in order to adhere to semver.
-However, the `react-lifecycles-compat` polyfill offers a way to use the new lifecycles with older versions of React as well (0.14.9+) so no breaking release is required!
+However, the `react-lifecycles-compat` polyfill offers a way to use the new lifecycles with older versions of React as well (0.14.9+) so no breaking release is required.
+This enables shared libraries to support both older and newer versions of React simultaneously.

 ## How can I use the polyfill